Who we are

 CEO, Swedfund

-Maria Håkansson is CEO of Swedfund, the Swedish Governments Development Finance Institution.
-Swedfund’s goal is to fight poverty through the creation of sustainable businesses in developing countries and thereby to contribute to Agenda 2030.
-Maria Håkansson is a business-oriented executive with experience from finance, M&A, sales, digitalization and new business models.
+Maria Håkansson is Chief Executive Officer of Swedfund, the Swedish Governments Development Finance Institution.
+The goal of Swedfund is to fight poverty through the creation of sustainable businesses in developing countries and thereby to contribute to Agenda 2030.
+Maria Håkansson is a business-oriented executive with experience from finance, mergers & aquisitions, sales, digitalization and new business models.
 She has a strong track record in building sustainable businesses and a long experience from leading global multi-cultural teams.
-Before joining Swedfund, Maria gained 20 years’ experience from a variety of senior positions at Ericsson, notably in her last position as Head of Internet of Things .
+Before joining Swedfund, Maria gained 20 years’ experience from a variety of senior positions at Ericsson, notably in her last position as Head of Internet of Things.

 Roland Siller Photo by Martina Goyert